 Accessibility in the Cook Islands: Disabled & Wheelchair Access Guide© CookIslandsPocketGuide.com

-10 Best Cook Islands Accommodations with Wheelchair Access
+13 Best Cook Islands Accommodations with Wheelchair Access

-1. Aro’a Beachside Inn
+1. Aro’a Beachside Resort

-Perhaps one of the best accommodations for wheelchair users in Rarotonga and the Cook Islands, Aro’a Beachside Inn has two units that are fully accessible.
-The bathrooms or “wet rooms” of these units have rails installed, as well as a shower chair.
 Their onsite beach bar, Shipwreck Hut, has wheelchair ramps.
 These villas at Aroa Beach have self-catering facilities and are exclusively for adult guests, as listed in the 20 Best Adults-Only Resorts in the Cook Islands.

 2. Nautilus Resort

-The luxury resort with large spacious villas with private plunge pools, as well as a communal lagoon pool and an on-site restaurant, is wheelchair accessible across the resort.
-There are no rails in the bathrooms, however, but they do have roll-in showers.
-See more lavish stays like this in the 10 Best Luxury Resorts in the Cook Islands.
+The luxury resort features large, spacious villas with private plunge pools, as well as a communal lagoon pool and an on-site restaurant, all of which are wheelchair accessible throughout the resort.
+There are no rails in the bathrooms, but they do have roll-in showers.

 3. Edgewater Resort & Spa

 The largest resort on Rarotonga has a few rooms and self-contained villas that are fully wheelchair accessible, while their on-site restaurant and bar are also accessible.
-Edgewater Resort & Spa is set along the palm-lined beach of Arorangi holding a prime position for glorious sunsets.
-Rooms are simplistic in their design but airy with service making up for the lack of aesthetic luxury.
-Learn more about the resort in The Top 50 Resorts in the Cook Islands.
+Edgewater Resort & Spa is set along the palm-lined beach of Arorangi, holding a prime position for glorious sunsets.

-Check Edgewater Resort & Spa out:
+Book Edgewater Resort & Spa:

-5. Motu Beachfront Art Villas
+4. Motu Beachfront Art Villas

-Working in harmony with the locals and environment, Motu Beachfront Art Villas or simply “MOTU” gives back to the local community with proceeds from your stay going toward healthcare, education and the arts.
+Working in harmony with the locals and the environment, Motu Beachfront Art Villas, or simply Motu, gives back to the local community, with proceeds from your stay going toward healthcare, education, and the arts.
 The 10 ground-floor “art villas” have a fresh and minimalistic design to emphasise the collection of works in your villa and the surrounding premises.
-All rooms are wheelchair accessible, which is best demonstrated by the lack of barriers in the villas’ sleek bathrooms (see image).

 Check Motu Beachfront Art Villas out: